 Did You Know?

 While holding Pete hostage, Leland's wife asks him to bring home some milk.
 After putting down the phone he looks at Pete and his men and says, "The sword of Socrates is hanging over me and she asks for milk!"
 Socrates was of course a Greek philosopher.
-The sword Leland is referring to is the sword of Damocles, featured in a 4th century BC anecdote of the same name which describes the peril often faced by persons in positions of power.
+The sword Leland is referring to is the sword of Damocles, featured in a 4th century B.C. story of the same name where Damocles, the king of Syracuse, who once had a servant sit underneath a sword suspended over him, held in place by a single strand of human hair.
 See more

 Steppin' into a pair of skis and pointing 'em straight downhill may be as close as you can get to flying... without completely leaving the ground.
 Every Winter, millions of people enjoy being out on the slopes.
 Ya might not think Pete Thornton would be one of them.